Honeywell Uranium Hexafluoride Processing Facility: Conversion process

-2012 Required Plant Upgrades
+2012 required plant upgrades

 After the Fukushima Daiichi nuclear disaster in 2011, the United States Nuclear Regulatory Commission conducted inspections at all US nuclear facilities for seismic deficiencies and general resistance to natural disasters.
 Although initial inspections confirmed that the Metropolis Works Facility was in full compliance with its operating license, the NRC shut down the plant in May 2012 and required a series of upgrades to improve resilience to natural disasters including earthquakes and tornadoes.
 Honeywell elected to complete required upgrades and the plant restarted production of uranium hexafluoride in July 2013, after more than a year offline.

 Incidents

-2003 UF6 Release
+2003 UF6 release

 At 2:45 CST on 12/22/03, a small release of Uranium hexafluoride occurred lasting approximately 45 minutes.
 At 3:00 CST the licensee declared a Site Area Emergency, indicating failure of systems design to prevent risk to the public.
 All personnel were evacuated within a 1 mi radius.
 About 25 people offsite were temporarily evacuated and some 75 persons remained sheltered for a time in their homes.
 Licensee notified State of Illinois.
 NRC was notified at 0400 CST.

 The licensee terminated the Site Area Emergency at 6:50 CST on 12/22/03.

-2010 Labor Dispute
+2010 labor dispute

 At the conclusion of regularly scheduled collective bargaining between Honeywell and United Steelworkers local 7-669, the largest resident union at the Metropolis facility, the company locked out union members when they refused to ratify a new agreement with several concessions.
 The Union continued to work for seven days without an agreement until the company initiated the lockout on June 28, 2010.
 The lockout lasted until August 1, 2011, when the union ratified a new three year collective bargaining agreement.

-2014 Labor Dispute
+2014 labor dispute

 After failing to come to an agreement at the expiration of the 2011 collective bargaining agreement, Honeywell locked out the United Steelworkers local 7-669 on August 1, 2014.
-The lockout ended on March 27, 2015 after the union ratified a new three-year agreement with Honeywell.
+The lockout ended on March 27, 2015, after the union ratified a new three-year agreement with Honeywell.

-2014 UF6 Release
+2014 UF6 release

 On October 26, 2014, a small amount of uranium hexafluoride was released inside of the facility.
 Honeywell attributed the accident to an equipment failure and the Nuclear Regulatory Commission began an investigation of the plant to make sure safety procedures were followed.
 After completing their investigation, the NRC affirmed that the leak was the result of an equipment failure and that the leak was entirely contained within the building.
 The NRC affirmed that what appeared to be a visible cloud of gas was the result of water cannons which are a part of the emergency response process in the event of a release.
 After the NRC and Honeywell completed all required procedures and assured that the facility was safe to continue operation, Honeywell Metropolis Works resumed production of UF6 on November 7, 2014.